DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 ### 2. Inclusive writing

-We generally avoid the "·" character in the translation because all screen readers don't handle it very well.
+We avoid the "·" character in the translation because all screen readers don't handle it very well.
 However, there are other ways to be inclusive in your writing.
 Be aware of all masculine endings and don't hesitate to rephrase the sentence in order to use a more neutral tone.

 ```diff
 If (...), the developer would need to write the following additional code